Inky Frame

 Valentine’s Day 2025 at 10:00).
 The Micro Python libraries available for

-the inky frame only support JPEG compression, so I have written a bash
+the Inky Frame only support JPEG compression, so I have written a bash

 script which calls imagemagick to convert all the output PNGs into